Top 7 Programs For Low Income Housing Assistance Plans

-So you‘re a single mom or elder in today’s frantic, fast paced world and looking for government housing assistance for single mothers.
+So you‘re a single mom or elder in today’s frantic, fast paced world and looking for government low income housing assistance.
 Often you find yourself wishing there were more than 24 hours in a day, so much to do and so little time to do it.
 Having a stable and concrete roof to live under in such times can truly be a blessing.
 Whether you already have one to support you, or you are looking to have such a thing to rely on, keep on reading to maintain the dreams that constitute as ‘your home’.
 Various Housing Grants and Housing Programs are available.

-1) Ask if you are applicable for the ‘Hope for Homeowners(H4H)’ program passed by the Congress in 2008.
-H4H provides you with a new 30 year fixed mortgage if you and your lender agree to certain stipulations.
-This program should help for government housing assistance for single mothers.
+1) Ask if you are applicable for the ‘Hope for Homeowners(H4H)’ program passed by the Congress in 2008 or HARP program.
+H4H or HARP provides you with a new 30 year fixed mortgage if you and your lender agree to certain stipulations.
+This program should provide government housing assistance for low income families.

-2) One of the easiest ways as a single mother to get the ball rolling is to pick up your phone and dial 211.
+Tip – One of the easiest ways as a single mother or a low income family to get the ball rolling is to pick up your phone and dial 211.
 211 is a service that will connect you with emergency help finding affordable housing and providing basic human needs.
 In addition, 211 can also help with finding addiction prevention programs for your teenage children, find help for your aging parents, and can even help identify specific support groups that can assist with ongoing support.
 From mentoring and educational services to rent assistance to Meals on Wheels, 211 can hook you up with your communities resources.
 For further questions regarding housing assistance for single mothers and about what your state can specifically provide through 211, please feel free to access your state’s 211 website through http://211us.org/status.htm.

 3) If you are a single mother and need low income housing assistance, then you need to know about the HOME program.
 Each state is given a block grant from Housing and Urban Development, and then through a competitive application process of funds distribution determined by each state, it provides successful applicants with low-interest loans and grants to help finance their projects.
 Projects funded by HOME have strict requirements for rent controls, income eligibility of tenants and homeowners, housing development costs and long-term affordable requirements.
 So if you are a low income working single mother, ask your prospective landlords if they participate in the HOME program.
 The next available housing assistance for single mothers is –